Joselam97/Shopping-Cart/README.md

 # 🛒 Shopping Cart Application

-A J2EE-based web application that manages products and users in a shopping cart system.
+A JakartaEE-based (J2EE) web application that manages products and users in a shopping cart system.
 This project enables full CRUD operations on both products and users, with a responsive, Bootstrap-styled interface for an enhanced user experience.

 ##  Features
-- **Built with J2EE**: Provides enterprise-level functionality and structure using Java 2 Platform, Enterprise Edition.
+- **Built with Jakarta-EE**: Provides enterprise-level functionality and structure using Jakarta, Enterprise Edition.
 - **Add Products and Users**: Easily add new users and products to the shopping cart with details like name, price, and quantity.
 - **Update Details**: Modify product quantities, prices, and user details as needed.
 - **View Lists**: View organized lists for both products and users, providing easy access to all entries.